History of the Long Island Rail Road: 1990s–2000s: Penn Station, bilevels and dual-modes, and M7s

-Under Governor George Pataki the LIRR remodeled its lower level concourse of Penn Station between 1990 and 1994, increasing the ceiling height and making it less dreary, as well as opening two new entrance/exit corridors spanning various tracks and lengthening some platforms.
+Under Governor Mario Cuomo, the LIRR remodeled its lower level concourse of Penn Station between 1990 and 1994, increasing the ceiling height and making it less dreary, as well as opening two new entrance/exit corridors spanning various tracks and lengthening some platforms.
 The LIRR also added air conditioning, which was not in the original Penn Station.

 On December 7, 1993, six people were killed and 19 others injured in a mass shooting on a train near Merillon Avenue station.

 A 25-year decline in freight on Long Island led to the MTA franchising the LIRR's freight operations to the New York and Atlantic Railway, a subsidiary of the Anacostia & Pacific, on May 11, 1997.
 The MTA had decided that having an outside company might help bring back freight traffic, and it decided that the transfer would allow the LIRR to focus more on its passenger service.

 More capital improvement projects took place during the late 1990s.
 In 1998, the railroad began to replace its aging diesel and parlor car fleet, which dated from the 1940s and 1950s, by purchasing new bi-level coaches.
 In doing so the railroad also began to install completely ADA-accessible high-level platforms at the rest of its stations.
 Urbahn Associates and Daniel Frankfurt designed high-level platforms for 35 stations that contained only low-level platforms.
 Some of these stations were closed rather than upgraded due to low patronage.
-On March 16, 1998, the LIRR closed ten stops with low ridership rather than modify them for access for people with disabilities and to accommodate the new double-decker trains.
+On March 16, 1998, the LIRR closed ten stops with low ridership rather than modify them for access for people with disabilities and to accommodate the new trains consisting of double-decker C3 coaches.
 Five stations were on the Lower Montauk Branch (Glendale, Penny Bridge, Haberman, Fresh Pond and Richmond Hill), and five others were in Nassau and Suffolk Counties (Holtsville, Mill Neck, Center Moriches, Quogue, and Southampton Campus).
 The stations in Nassau and Suffolk had between 12 and 20 passengers per day, while the stations on the Lower Montauk had daily ridership between 1 and 5 passengers.
 Trains to Long Island City continued to operate via the Lower Montauk, but instead bypassed the stations.
 The trains to Long Island City ran via the Lower Montauk until November 12, 2012, when control of the Lower Montauk was fully passed to the New York and Atlantic, which has subsequently used the line exclusively for freight operation.
 In order to keep the Lower Montauk in service, the LIRR would have had to install the expensive Positive Train Control systems along the entire length of the Lower Montauk for just one train a day.
-As a result, the LIRR decided that it was not worth the expense and just shifted the one passenger and couple deadhead trains to the Mainline instead.
+As a result, the LIRR decided that it was not worth the expense and just shifted the one passenger train to the Main Line instead.
 The NY&A downgraded the branch to a secondary track.